mstf0ta-app/app-development-process-links/README.md

 ## How to Make an App from Beginning to End
+This list is a reformatting for Angela Yu [YouTube Video](https://www.youtube.com/watch?v=tClRHOnHveY&t=28s) resources

 ### Ideas
 Apps vs. Website - Should your idea be an app?
 http://appvswebsite.com/